ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: #faq_byol-license-key}
 {: faq}

 Yes.
 For each VMware component, one license per CPU is required.
-Currently, all vCenter Server servers have two CPUs.
+Currently, all VMware vCenter Server® servers have two CPUs.
 Therefore, two licenses are required for each server.
 It is recommended that you provide a license key that can support the base instance and any expansion nodes that you want to add to the instance in the future.

 ## Why is there a discrepancy in the supported number of VMs for vROPs licenses?
 {: #faq_byol-vrops}